Honglin (虹霖) Bao

 My works appear in top peer-reviewed journals and proceedings across computer science, network science, and social sciences including Nature Communications.

 I have backgrounds in mathematics, computer science, social science, and evolutionary biology.
 Before Chicago I graduated from Michigan State and was a research associate at Harvard Business School (Organizations and Management).
-I am from China where I volunteered for LGBTQ health for years.
-I like sports and my most recent bench press was 185 lbs.
+I am from Northeast China (东北) where I volunteered for LGBTQ health for years.
+In my free time you can find me in the weight room, swimming pool, or running outside.

 I widely collaborate with innovation scholars outside Chicago.
 Drop me an email if you are interested in working together!